-A quantitative survey, which is undertaken as a materiality analysis, is completed in advance so that we can work effectively and efficiently during the two-day Stakeholder Dialogue.
-The members of fischer management, as well as the works council and the stakeholders consulted, are taken into account.
+A quantitative survey, undertaken as a materiality analysis, is completed in advance of the former Stakeholder Dialogue so that we can work effectively and efficiently during the two-day Stakeholder Dialogue.
+The members of fischer management, as well as the works council and the stakeholders consulted, were taken into account.
 The materiality analysis is used to prioritise the currently significant sustainability aspects in order to derive new fields of action for fischer.
-The results of the respective groups are then compared in dialogue and subject to provocative discussion if necessary.
+The results of the respective groups were then compared in dialogue and subject to provocative discussion if necessary.